nilsness/home/index.md

 My name is Nils 👨🏻
 30 years old
 from Trondheim Norway
+I enjoy football ⚽, skiing, technology and learning new stuff

 ## What do I do
 - I work on digitizing business processes in a small nation-wide bank in Norway.